Arnold Loosemore

-Arnold Loosemore VC DCM (7 June 1896, in Sheffield, England – 10 April 1924) was an English recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+Arnold Loosemore VC DCM (7 June 1896 – 10 April 1924) was an English recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Details

 One of seven sons of a Sheffield gardener, Arnold Loosemore enlisted in the Army on 2 January 1915 aged 18 years and 7 months.
 Posted to the York and Lancaster Regiment, in July 1915 he left Liverpool for the ill-fated Gallipoli campaign arriving in Suvla Bay in August 1915.
 Surviving this campaign and returning home, he was then trained to use the Lewis machine gun.
 After this training, in July 1916 he was sent to the Somme in France to join the 8th Battalion of the Duke of Wellington's (West Riding) Regiment.
 In 1917 then aged 21 and a private, he was awarded the Victoria Cross and a year later the Distinguished Conduct Medal.